 Trend - The 2016 Canadian Infrastructure Report Card rated Canada's overall sports and recreation facilities as "Fair", which was the lowest ranking out of all municipal assets that were evaluated.
 This ranking suggests that municipal facilities require attention, show signs of deterioration, or have deteriorating facility components.
 While investment in municipal infrastructure has been underfunded for some time, pressures have been somewhat alleviated through various provincial and federal stimulus programs.
 Most recently, the federal government demonstrated its commitment to renewing parks and recreation infrastructure with over \$1.3 Billion in funding directed to improving and managing parks and recreation assets, in addition to accessibility and trail improvements.
-(Canadian Parks and Recreation Association.
-CPRA applauds federal government commitment to parks and recreation opportunities for Canadians.)
 Funding will be made available through various future infrastructure stimulus programs.